 One of the items inside the new branding packaging for Cornish Country Cordials I am creating is a logo.
-I am wanting to create a logomark and/or a logotype that connote the country, healthy wellbeing and possibly the middle-class market.
+I am wanting to create a logomark and/or a logotype that connotes the country, healthy wellbeing and possibly the middle-class market.

 Here are my initial ideas for possible logos.

-I really like all three of the finished designs on this page of ideas.
+I really like all three of the bigger designs on this page of ideas.
 My favourite is the tree with leaves made from the three c shapes.
 Through the whole design, I want to convey CCC’s ethos of using locally and naturally grown fruit and veg and how the cordials are healthier than those that have added flavourings and preservatives.
 I will do this by incorporating an aspect of nature in the logo.

 Here are some vectorized versions of the logos and below are 3 of my favourite initial designs.